serramatutu/z/README.md

 pipes and streams made easy

 ## What is z?
-z is a unix stream processor written in [Go](https://golang.org/) that aims to be easy and intuitive to work with.
+z is a unix stream/pipe processor written in [Go](https://golang.org/) that aims to be easy and intuitive to work with.

 ## Why z?
-Whenever I worked with unix streams (especially string manipulation), I noticed I kept having to read extensive documentation about many different programs with unintuitive names and interfaces.
+Whenever I worked with unix streams/pipes, I noticed I kept having to read extensive documentation about many different programs with unintuitive names and interfaces.
 Sometimes I also found myself reading through Stack Overflow posts that explain how to perform the most simple of tasks.

 Here are just some examples about how convoluted some of these are: